 The Next Steps

 With so far to go, what could help builders make the next steps toward even more efficient homes?
 Some experts believe that economic incentives could make it more affordable for builders to create houses that are more sustainable.
 In turn, these incentives could mean home that did not force buyers to choose between efficiency and price.
 A recent survey indicated that buyers are willing to pay around $7,000 more for a home that saved them $1,000 every year in utility costs.
+If are considering making changes to your utility suppliers then it might be helpful for you to use a comparison site like Simply Switch.
 If improvements that make a home more efficient could be kept below that ceiling, home buyers are likely to be far more receptive.

 As more home buyers learn about the environmental and financial benefits of sustainable homes, demand will continue to rise.
 If builders are able to meet this demand while also offering affordable homes, they will gain the interest of not just early adopters but home buyers with a range of preferences and priorities.